codesilva/codesilva.github.io/_drafts/from-esoteric-to-everywhere.md

    jump it back to the command after the matching [ command.
 ```

+It's so simple that one can think it's worth executing it directly from the source code.
+But doing that for loops would
+be tricky.
+I decided to parse the code into a list of instructions first and then execute them.

-## Parsing Brainfuck Code
+## Parsing

-Parsing Brainfuck code is straightforward.
-Since each command is a single character, we can simply iterate through the
+Since each command is a single character, a simple function can handle it.
+It takes the string source code as input and
-input string and build a list of commands, ignoring any non-command characters.

-The not so-trivial part is handling loops.
-We need to keep track of the positions of the `[` and `]` commands to create
-jump instructions.
-That's why we need to resist the temptation to execute the code while parsing it.
-It's much simpler
-to have a list of instructions to execute later.
+returns an array of instruction objects.

 ```javascript
 function parseBrainfuck(code) {